ebmoon/spyro/README.md

 ### Running Spyro[Sketch] for benchmark set

-Command `python run_benchmarks.py -a` will run Spyro[Sketch] for every benchmark problem with three differents random seeds `[32, 64, 128]`.
+Command `python3 run_benchmarks.py -a` will run Spyro[Sketch] for every benchmark problem with three differents random seeds `[32, 64, 128]`.
 You can execute only certain applications using the `-1`, `-2`, `-3` and `-4` arguments.
-For example, the command `python run_benchmarks_full.py -1 -3` only runs application 1 and application 3.
+For example, the command `python3 run_benchmarks_full.py -1 -3` only runs application 1 and application 3.

 This will generate files containing synthesized properties and CSV files containing statistics in the `results` directory.
 For example, `application1_default_32.csv` contains statistics for Application 1 with seed 32, and `application3_nofreeze_128.csv` contains statistics for Application 3 with seed 128, executed without freezing negative examples.
 It also generates files with suffix `_median`, which has median running time among three runs.

-`python run_benchmarks_median.py` does the same to `python run_benchmarks.py`, but only run each benchmark problem with single random seed value, which generated the median value on our local machine.
+`python3 run_benchmarks_median.py` does the same to `python run_benchmarks.py`, but only run each benchmark problem with single random seed value, which generated the median value on our local machine.
 The output file of `run_benchmarks_median.py` will have suffix `_median`.